lucono/karma-test-explorer/README.md

 - Watch mode with active pass-fail test updates
 - Detect and flag duplicated tests
 - Filter view to focus on only enabled tests
-- Run tests in a visible browser window
+- Option to run tests in a visible browser window
 - [More](./docs/documentation.md#features)

 ## Quick Start